PyRigi/PyRigi/README.md

 PyRigi is a Python package for research in rigidity and flexibility of bar-and-joint frameworks.
 We aim at providing a tool for investigating combinatorial and geometric questions such as infinitesimal, global, minimal, or generic rigidity.
+An article explaining the functionality and internal structure of PyRigi is freely available [here](https://doi.org/10.48550/arXiv.2505.22652).

 We use [NetworkX](https://networkx.org/) for graph theory and [SymPy](https://www.sympy.org/) for symbolic and numerical computations.